B.S. Forensic and Toxicological Chemistry

 4. Graduates will have demonstrated competence in scientific communication in both written and oral form.

 Students take a series of coursework that give them a sound combination of fundamental chemical knowledge, forensic science concepts, and analytical chemical skills.
 They learn the chemistry of physical evidence, the tools needed to analyze them, the art of communicating scientific results well, and professional laboratory practices.
-Our curriculum and learning environment are designed to graduate chemists that are well-prepared for entry-level positions in laboratories, graduate school, or other career paths they might find themselves on.
+Our curriculum and learning environment are designed to graduate chemists who are well-prepared for entry-level positions in laboratories, graduate school, or other career paths they might find themselves on.

 We are FEPAC accredited!
 Our well-rounded curriculum meets the curricular standards set by FEPAC.
 We routinely evaluate our curriculum and program practices to ensure that students are well-informed about current issues in forensic science practice.